 Throughout the Greater Yellowstone Ecosystem, many different geologic processes are occurring at the same time, in different proportions.
 While these mountains and canyons may appear to change very little during our lifetime, they are still highly dynamic and variable.

-Yellowstone National Park's physical landscape has been and is being created by various geological processes.
-Some of the Earth's most active volcanic, hydrothermal (water + heat), and earthquake systems make this national park a priceless treasure.
-In fact, Yellowstone was established as the world's first national park primarily because of its extraordinary geysers, hot springs, mudpots and steam vents, and other wonders such as the Grand Canyon of the Yellowstone River.
-Learn More: Yellowstone's Volcanic History...
+Yellowstone National Park’s landscape has been and is being created by various geological processes.
+Some of the Earth’s most active volcanic, hydrothermal (water + heat), and earthquake systems make this national park a priceless treasure.
+In fact, Yellowstone was established as the world’s first national park primarily because of its extraordinary geysers, hot springs, mudpots and steam vents, as well as other wonders such as the Grand Canyon of the Yellowstone River.
+(More about Yellowstone's Volcanic History)

 What Lies Beneath